Skip to main content

 Frequently Asked Questions

 Orcs Must Die!
-Deathtrap is a shooter game with fantasy, warfare and comedy themes.
+Deathtrap is a action game with fantasy, warfare, comedy, medieval and others themes.

 Orcs Must Die!
 Deathtrap is available on Xbox Series X|S, PC, PlayStation 5, Windows and others.